Officials request grant for safety improvements to North Foster Drive

 BATON ROUGE - A busy roadway could soon be receiving repairs to improve pedestrian safety.

-"I believe there should be something done," said Curby Broom, who ofter walks alongside North Foster Drive in order to catch the bus.
+"I believe there should be something done," said Curby Broom, who often walks alongside North Foster Drive in order to catch the bus.
 Officials agreed with him.

-"Because this is a major area that hasn't seem a lot of change in many years, almost 40 years," Director of Transportation Fred Raiford said.
+"Because this is a major area that hasn't seen a lot of change in many years, almost 40 years," Director of Transportation Fred Raiford said.
 "A lot of traffic has changed, people's wants and wishes have changed.

 The city wants North Foster Drive, from North Street to Gus Young Avenue, to be narrowed down to three lanes from four, with a center turn lane, bike lanes, and new sidewalks.